joelreyesheroku/pgweb/README.md

 Simply click the Heroku Button and we'll provision a Heroku Postgres Private-0 database instance and attach it to this app.
 We will also set a default `AUTH_USER` and `AUTH_PAS`S which you can change through the CONFIG_VAR of the deployed app.

+**Note: after deploying, it will take a few minutes for PGWeb to spin up in the Private Space before it is functional.
+Don't get too impatient or you'll think the app isn't working.
+Look at the logs and you'll see once web.1 has spun up and is working

 [![Heroku Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/herokumx/pgweb)

 ## Installation: Manual Deploy on Heroku with Private-Postgres